isomerpages/nlb-curiocity/_jurong/Development of Jurong.md

 biomedical

 During the 1990s, the Singaporean government launched the Strategic Economic Plan, aiming to attain first-tier developed country status in the next 30 to 40 years.
 A central element of this plan was creating a research and development environment to make Singapore a knowledge-based and innovation-driven nation.
 In 1991, the National Science and Technology Board was established, focusing on applied research.
 It evolved into the Agency of Science, Technology and Research (A\*STAR) in 2002, expanding its role to include research and development and human capital training through local and overseas PhD scholarships.
 Two research-oriented councils were also established: the Biomedical Research Council, which oversaw biomedical research in the public sector, and the Science and Engineering Research Council, which had a similar role in physical sciences and engineering.

-Singapore's biomedical sciences initiative, launched in 2000, transformed the industry into a significant economic pillar.
-By 2013, it contributed 8.2% to the GDP, second only to electronics.
-The initiative focuses on pharmaceuticals and medical technology, with Tuas Biomedical Park attracting international pharmaceutical companies.
-It also aimed to encourage industry research and startups in four areas: pharmaceuticals, medical technology, healthcare services, and biotechnology.
-Publicly funded research institutes were created to develop capabilities in various fields.
-The initiative progressed through three phases: core research capabilities, translating research into clinical applications, and commercialization and partnerships with industry.
-It supports startups with financing and co-investment, leading to the growth of around 40 local medical technology companies.

 Quote: